jkkomm/BioM2/README.md

 **VisMultiModule ( , PathwaysModule_obj ) ：**
-Each point represents a path, and points of the same color belong to the same difference module
+Each point represents a path, and points of the same color belong to the same illness-relevant module
 ```
 Matrix=result$PathwaysMatrix
 Modules=PathwaysModule(pathways_matrix = Matrix , control_label = 0, minModuleSize = 6, mergeCutHeight = 0.3, cutoff = 70)